jlHertel/adriconf/README.md

 ## Author

 This tool is written and maintained by Jean Lorenz Hertel.
-To see a full list of contributos check the AUTHORS file included in the source code.
+To see a full list of contributors check the AUTHORS file included in the source code.

 ## Contributing